DustinGrau/DuluthTheatre/docs/show-music-wss.md

 `{ON} TONY`

-ACTION: Look, Bernardo, if you wanna change your mind, maybe we could all --
+ACTION: Look, Bernardo, if you wanna change your mind, maybe we could all -- (JET near the door whistles) g
 `{ON} DOC, SCHRANK`

 `{OFF} JETS (except ACTION)`